techjay-c/tp/docs/UserGuide.md

 * Deletes the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* You may use `list-patients` to obtain the patient's ID first.
+* You may use `list-patient` to obtain the patient's ID first.

 Format: `delete-patient [PATIENT_ID]`

 Examples:

 * `delete-patient 034` deletes patient with PATIENT_ID 34 from ToothTracker.

-### Searching patients by ID or keyword: `search`
+### Searching patients by ID or keyword: `search-patient`

 Search for patients with the specified ID or keyword.
+This command allows you to find patient records that match your search criteria.
+Here are the details:

-Format: `search-patient [KEYWORD]`
+Format: `search-patient [KEYWORD]`, `search-patient [PATIENT_ID]`

-* The search is case-insensitive. e.g., `Thomas` will match `thomas`
+* The search is case-insensitive, meaning that the search will match both uppercase and lowercase characters.
+For example, searching for `Thomas` will match both `Thomas` and `thomas`.
-* The order of the keywords does not matter. e.g., `Thomas Tan` will match `Tan Thomas`
+* The order of the keywords in the name does not matter.
+For instance, searching for `Thomas Tan` will match `Tan Thomas` as well.
-* Only the name is searched.
+* The search is performed only on the patient's name.
-* Only full words will be matched, e.g., `Mel` will not match `Melissa`
+* Only full words will be matched.
+For example, if you search for `Mel`, it will not match `Melissa`.

 Examples:

-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `search-patient Thomas` will search for patients with the name containing the keyword `Thomas`.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `search-patient 088` will search for a patient with the ID `088`.
+If one or more matching patients are found based on your search criteria, the system will list the matching patients along with their details.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from ToothTracker.

 Format: `clear`